buildbot/buildbot/master/docs/manual/cmdline.rst

 form does not require a local tree to run from.
 See :ref:`try--diff` concerning the ``--diff`` command option.

-For this command to work, several pieces must be in place: the :ref:`Try-Schedulers`, as well as some client-side configuration.
+For this command to work, several pieces must be in place: the :bb:sched:`Try_Jobdir` or ::bb:sched:`Try_Userpass`, as well as some client-side configuration.

 Locating the master
 ###################